Tufted deer: Diet

 Tufted deer are herbivorous species.
 Their diet mainly consists of leaves, twigs, fruit, and different types of vegetation.
 Tufted deer are considered both grazers and browsers, meaning they feed on both grass and various other vegetation.

 Threats and conservation

 Surveys from 1998 put the estimated population around 300,000–500,000 individuals, though a substantial, ongoing decline is almost certain.
-Overharvesting of large animals in China is a serious threat not only to this species.
+Overharvesting of large animals in China is a serious threat to not only this species.
 The hide of this deer is a fairly high-end textile material, especially after the vigorous conservation efforts made on other more endangered species.
 Habitat loss is also an issue in this rapidly developing country.
 In China, this species is listed as provincially protected species in many places, but it is not protected by the national law.
 It occurs in a number of protected areas.
 More study needs to be done on this poorly known species for efficient protection.